The 4400

-The 4400 (pronounced "the forty-four hundred") is a science fiction television series produced by CBS Paramount Network Television in association with BSkyB, Renegade 83, and American Zoetrope for USA Network in the United States and Sky One in the United Kingdom.
+The 4400 (pronounced "the forty-four hundred") is a science fiction television series produced by CBS Paramount Network Television in association with BSkyB (from nearly the second half of second season), Renegade 83, and American Zoetrope for USA Network in the United States and Sky One in the United Kingdom.
 It was created and written by Scott Peters and René Echevarria, and it starred Joel Gretsch and Jacqueline McKenzie.
 The series ran for four seasons from July 11, 2004, to September 16, 2007.

 Premise

 In the series' pilot episode, a ball of light deposits a group of 4400 people in the Cascade Range foothills near Mount Rainier, Washington, in the United States.
 Each of the 4400 had disappeared in a beam of green light in 1946 or after.
 None of them have aged from the time of their disappearance.
 Confused and disoriented, they have no memories of what transpired prior to their return.

 Title

 Creator Scott Peters has stated that the series was originally titled "A Light in the Sky", but looking for something unique he decided to "play around with numbers" instead and arrived at "4400" because it "just sounded cool" and "was a very round number with two 4s and two 0s".